roman-milk/roman-milk.github.io/dancing-shayna.md

+===

- ****** Dancing Shayna ****** byJust_Plain_Bob© I sat another hour and watched and then the door to 2A opened and the asshole came out dressed in a set of leathers.
+I sat another hour and watched and then the door to 2A opened and the asshole came out dressed in a set of leathers.
 He walked over to the side of the maintenance building and pulled a tarp off of a Harley soft tail.
 He fired it up and motored off into the night.
 I'd seen all that I needed to see at that time so I went on home to find Shayna waiting for me.

  "Where have you been?
 I've been waiting here for hours."